 How do I do it?
 Here are some really nice floating timber shelves, however the table shown is hard to find.
 We did find this white and bamboo table from IKEA, or this solid wood writing desk from Wayfair.

-Here are some more stylish home office ideas, from this more masculine styled white and grey home office with very ordered, symetrical shelf boxes….
+Here are some more stylish home office ideas, from this more masculine-styled white and grey home office with very ordered, symmetrical shelf boxes….

 To this styled home office with its black and white themed feature shelving, with splashes of red, green and brown ornaments and furnishings to give it some pizaz…

 To this vertical patterned minimal home office.
 See some ideas you like?
 Steal as many as you like!

 Use the 80/20 symmetry rule – By butchering Pareto’s principle (the 80/20 rule) and applying the 80/20 principle to symmetry and style, one home office idea is to aim for 80% symmetric and 20% asymmetric.

 In the above home office (more of a kids study space, but same deal) the majority of the home office setup is symmetrical.
 Look at the chairs, the desk with the draws placed in the center, the lamps, the symmetry in the bookshelf, even the handles on the filing cabinet and bookshelf cabinet are symmetrical.
 If it were left at that, it would actually look quite boring, however a few asymmetrical touches such as the different sized rugs and the different items placed on the bookshelf give it the x-factor.